 PART A: Specification for passive interception

 This part describes the technical implementation of lawful interception of telecommunications.
-Implementation is carried out on the basis of the relevant ETSI and 3GPP specifications (refer to A.1), and this part describes the options and amendments that have been defined for Luxembourg.
+Implementation is carried out based on the relevant ETSI and 3GPP specifications (refer to A.1), and this part describes the options and amendments that have been defined for Luxembourg.

 PART B: Specification for active interception

-This part describes the support that shall be supplied by the NWO/AP/SvP (Network Operator / Access Provider / Service Provider) in case of operations which require active interception.
+This part describes the support that shall be supplied by the NWO/AP/SvP (Network Operator / Access Provider / Service Provider) in case of operations, which require active interception.

 Scope

 This document is written in English and will be provided to the NWO/AP/SvP upon request.
-It applies to any NWO/AP/SvP in the Grand Duchy of Luxembourg that is obligated to comply in lawful interception.
+It applies to any NWO/AP/SvP in the Grand Duchy of Luxembourg that is obligated to comply with lawful interception.

 Terminology of modal verbs